jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-executors.md

 ### **SimpleRanker**

 You might think why do we need a ranker at all ?

-Actually, a ranker is needed because we will matching small query images against chunks of parent documents.
+Actually, a ranker is needed because we will be matching small query images against chunks of parent documents.
 But how can we get back to parent documents (aka full images) given the chunks ?
 And what if 2 chunks belonging to the same parent are matched ?
 We can solve this by aggregating the similarity scores of chunks that belong to the same parent (using an aggregation method, in our case, will be the `min` value).
 So, for each query document, we perform the following:

 1. We create an empty collection of parent scores.
 This collection will store, for each parent, a list of scores of its chunk documents.
-2. For each match, since it's a originally a chunk document, we can retrieve its `parent_id`.
-And it's also a match document so we get its match score and add that value to the parent socres collection.
+2. For each match, since it's a chunk document, we can retrieve its `parent_id`.
+And it's also a match document so we get its match score and add that value to the parent scores collection.
 3. After processing all matches, we need to aggregate the scores of each parent using the `min` metric.
 4. Finally, using the aggregated score values of parents, we can create a new list of matches (this time consisting of parents, not chunks).
 We also need to sort the matches list by aggregated scores.

 When query documents exit the SimpleRanker, they now have matches consisting of parent documents.
 However, parent documents just have IDs.
-That why, during the previous steps, we created LMDBStorage so that we can actually retrieve parent documents by IDs and fill them with data.
+That's why, during the previous steps, we created LMDBStorage: to actually retrieve parent documents by IDs and fill them with data.

 ```python